The Apostle Paul: A Life of Suffering and Gratitude

 Paul Spoke and Lived Praise and Gratitude

 Many people see the Apostle Paul as a harsh man, even a sourpuss, likely due to the few instances where he corrected erring saints and churches, or forbade things, as when he said women must be quiet in church and not preach or teach over a man (1 Corinthians 4:34-35; 1 Timothy 2:12).
-But if you read his books, particularly the book of Acts, you will see the man was driven by love and gratitude.
-How can such a man, evangelist, and pastor reach so many people for Christ with such love and gratitude, especially through all the suffering he experienced?
-As Charles Spurgeon said in the quote above, Paul the Apostle lived God's praise.
+But if you read the book of Acts and Paul's epistles you will see the man was driven by love and gratitude.
+How can such a man, evangelist, and pastor reach so many people for Christ with such love and gratitude, considering his great sufferings?
+Charles Spurgeon said, "You cannot always be speaking His praise, but you can always be living His praise."
+Paul the Apostle lived God's praise.
 He only cared about God getting the glory by winning souls for Christ.

 "Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake, I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ..."
 Phil.
 3:8.